1960 Academy Awards®

 - the famous, recognizable score by Bernard Herrmann

-- Anthony Perkins in his most famous role as the twitchy, schizophrenic, mother-obsessed Bates Motel manager/serial killer psycho Norman Bates
+- Anthony Perkins in his most famous role as the twitchy, schizophrenic, and chilling mother-obsessed Bates Motel manager/serial killer psycho Norman Bates

 [Note: Perkins received only one nomination in his entire career - for Friendly Persuasion (1956).]